Google Becomes Social Engine-Internet Marketing Interaction Tips

 There are courses out there on how to use Facebook and such, but these are the same as the folks who would take a course on “how to surf the Internet” or “how to use a word processor.”
 The average, reasonably competent computer user won’t take them.
 However, from the perspective of marketing, advertising, brand building and that kind of thing, courses can be useful… I’m just not sure I would take them myself.

-Michael Kwan´s last [type] ..Sunday Snippet: Amazon’s Jeff Bezos
+Michael Kwan´s last blog post ..Sunday Snippet: Amazon’s Jeff Bezos

 Vance Reply: